PvPClt/project/fsb_en.md

 **VECHIRKO:**

 — She is too intelligent to fall for that bait.
 But she still failed to play the "punitive psychiatry" card.
-At our dictation, SEM wrote in the Decision: “The certificate does not prove the involuntary nature of the hospitalization.”
-As if perhaps you voluntarily checked yourself into a psychiatric hospital.
-Ha-ha!
-Voluntarily!
-Can you imagine such a thing, Senko?
-In a Russian psychiatric hospital!
+At our dictation, SEM wrote in the Decision: “The certificate does not prove the involuntary nature of the hospitalization.” followed by an insulting comment that if needed she could get highly professional psychiatric aid in Russia.
+They even mentioned the Serbsky Institution.
+Funny.
+They don't get Russia at all.

 **SENKO:**